-Many Victoria restaurants employ the farm to fork philosophy – ensuring your meal is as fresh as possible with ingredients from local farms.
+Many Victoria restaurants employ the boat to bowl and farm to fork philosophies – ensuring your meal is as fresh as possible with ingredients from local farms and local waters.
 This is the true spirit of west coast cuisine.
 Naturally seafood is prominent with salmon, halibut, mussels and shrimp on most menus of the region.
 Lamb from local island farms is another popular choice paired with any number of fresh vegetables, cheeses and of course, wines.

 I’m sure there are buffet dinners available somewhere in this town, but I don’t know where they are.
 My family is from Southwestern Ontario where buffets seem to reign.
 Overflowing plates of endless meats, carbs and sugar are everywhere.
 I like the change of pace where a reasonable portion of good quality food is preferred over the endless mounds of nutrient poor choices.

 That’s not to say that you can’t get a heaping plate of food – it just seems to be a better quality and not “unlimited refills”.

 One of my favourite places for a substantial, great tasting meal is The Blue Fox on Fort Street near Quadra.
 It is not uncommon for guests to line up out the door and wait up to 30 minutes for a seat at this cozy cafe.
 Get there early though; they are only open for breakfast and lunch, closing their doors each day by 4:00 p.m.